RookIsTheBest/azure-docs/articles/virtual-machines/windows/tutorial-create-vmss.md

 ## Create an app to scale
 Before you can create a scale set, create a resource group with [New-AzureRmResourceGroup](/powershell/module/azurerm.resources/new-azurermresourcegroup).
-The following example creates a resource group named *myResourceGroupAutomate* in the *EastUS* location:
+The following example creates a resource group named *myResourceGroupScaleSet* in the *EastUS* location:

 ```powershell
 New-AzureRmResourceGroup -ResourceGroupName myResourceGroupScaleSet -Location EastUS